-The internal sample rate converter sets the rate at the 5500i's digital output.
+The internal sample rate converter sets the rate at the 8600Si's digital output.
 This adjustment allows you to set the output sample rate to ensure compatibility with equipment requiring a fixed sample rate.
-In all cases, the 5500i's fundamental sample rate is 32 kHz, ensuring that the output bandwidth is always strictly limited to 16 kHz and that the processed signal can be passed through a 32 kHz uncompressed STL without addition of overshoot.
+In all cases, the 8600Si's fundamental sample rate is 64 kHz.
+To pass the processed signal without addition of overshoot, the STL must be flat to 17 kHz.
+If you are using a digital STL, this usually requires using a sample rate of 44.1 kHz or higher in the STL.
+32 kHz will add considerable overshoot.

-If the DO SYNC and PILOT SYNC controls have been previously set in the IO / DIGITAL OUT calibration screens, the OUTPUT SAMPLE RATE control might be defeated.
+If the DO SYNC and PILOT SYNC controls have been previously set in the IO/DIGITAL OUT calibration screens, the OUTPUT SAMPLE RATE control might be defeated.
 To set this control internally you must have the PILOT SYNC set to Internal and the DO SYNC set to PILOT SYNC.